 Our organic stone-ground blue corn polenta is something you will never find in the supermarket.
 It is ground from domestic (USA) organic blue corn.
 Our organic polenta (milled from blue corn) is a uniquely American take on the Italian porridge.
-Blue corn contains the same phytonutrients found in blueberries, so it is nutritious.
 It is freshly milled to order and shipped to your door.

-Our Blue Polenta is a USDA Certified Organic product.
-Additionally, our Blue Polenta is a vegan food.
+Our Blue Polenta is USDA Certified Organic and vegan.
 It is also GMO free.

 Polenta is easy to cook.
 Click here for a simple polenta recipe.

 Polenta predates the arrival of corn in Italy.
 Before corn (Zea mays) was taken from the American continent to Europe, Europeans were making porridge out of a variety of grains, nuts, and legumes.
 The term polenta is Roman in origin.
 Buckwheat, farro (ancient wheat) spelt, and chickpeas were all foods used to make polenta.
 The name given to this dish of mush when it was prepared in the place we today call Italy was "polenta."
 Polenta is referred to by other names in other European cultures: In Romania it is called mamaliga, and it is called l'escatoun in France.

 Polenta and grits are close cousins.
 I wrote an article on this topic you can read here.